josephg/egwalker-paper/reg-text.typ

 It first performs a topological sort, as illustrated in @topological-sort.
 Then each event is transformed so that the transformed insertions and deletions can be applied in topologically sorted order, starting with an empty document, to obtain the document state.
 In Git parlance, this process "rebases" a DAG of operations into a linear operation history with the same effect.
 The input of the algorithm is the event graph, and the output is this topologically sorted sequence of transformed operations.
+While OT transforms one operation with respect to one other, #algname uses the internal state to transform operations efficiently.

 In graphs with concurrent operations there are multiple possible sort orders. #algname guarantees that the final document state is the same, regardless which of these orders is chosen.
 However, the choice of sort order may affect the performance of the algorithm, as discussed in @complexity.